Visas & travel documentation

 Travel insurance

-Here at Swoop, we require all customers to have adequate insurance and your Patagonia operator(s) will also have requirements that you need to comply with.
+Travel insurance is extremely important when visiting Patagonia and is a mandatory requirement for all travellers.
+At Swoop, we require all customers to have adequate insurance, and your Patagonia operator(s) may have additional requirements you’ll need to meet.

 Flights, airports & connections